hirrolot/datatype99/README.md

 ### Q: What about compile-time errors?

-A: Some kinds of syntactic errors are detected by the library itself (`-E` flag):
+A: Some kinds of syntactic errors are detected by the library itself:

 \[`playground.c`\]
 ```c